jrrpedersen/azure-predictive-maintenance/docs/08_model_tuning_results.md

 ## 1. Summary of Expectations vs. Outcomes

-You performed a systematic hyperparameter search on XGBoost — tuning depth, learning rate, subsampling, regularization, and class weighting — with the goal of:
+We performed a systematic hyperparameter search on XGBoost - tuning depth, learning rate, subsampling, regularization, and class weighting - with the goal of:

 * Improving minority-class detection
 * Improving ROC-AUC and PR-AUC on validation/test